 Security guards are expected to keep patrons and businesses safe from harassment, violence and theft, but they can’t just go about breaking the arms of anyone who looks like they could present a threat.
-That’s why security guards face assault and battery charges related to their work duty perhaps more than any other type of employee.
-If you are a security guard who has been accused of assault or battery, Vista battery defense attorney Peter M. Liss can help you fight the charges.
+That’s why it’s not uncommon for security guards to be charged with assault or battery charges related to their work.
+In fact, it happens to them perhaps more than any other type of employee.
+If you are a security guard charged with assault or battery, defense attorney Peter M. Liss can help you fight the charges.

 Security Guards and Self Defense

 Security guards tend to work in one of three positions -there are those who simply observe and report potential crimes, those who keep the peace in places like bars and clubs by ejecting people who pose threats, and those who catch shoplifters and other criminals in retail environments.
-To perform these tasks, they generally have the power to operate under the laws defining citizen’s arrests and those allowing for self defense.
+To perform these tasks, they generally have the power to operate under the legal concepts of citizen’s arrests and self defense.

 Use of Reasonable Force

 Sometimes security guards are put in jobs requiring them to assume quasi police officer status without training or backup.
 Unfortunately, they are held to the same standard as the average person using force on another.
-While seasoned security officers start to master the ability to use the right amount of force for each situation, sometimes too much force is used.
+While seasoned security officers start to master the ability to use the right amount of force for each situation, sometimes too much force is used and the security guard is charged with assault or battery.
 It’s important to note that if guards are required to physically eject an unruly drunk from their establishment and he falls as they push him, the guards could be at risk of a civil lawsuit, but not criminal charges in most cases.
 In order to be criminally liable for injuring someone, a guard must have acted intentionally.

-If you have been charged with assault, battery or false imprisonment related to your work as a security officer, Vista criminal defense attorney Peter M. Liss can help.
+If you are a security guard charged with assault, battery or false imprisonment related to your duties, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by Charles LeBlanc